Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 The Dockerfile for the Simple application is in the repository you've already cloned to your jumpbox in the previous step.

-Navigate to the [Simple Application Dockerfile](../SimpleGMSAApp/application/SimpleApp.Dockerfile), build and tag the containers with the name of your Azure Container Registry and push the images to ACR. // Make sure it is the correct ACR
+Navigate to the [Simple Application Dockerfile](../SimpleGMSAApp/application/SimpleApp.Dockerfile), build and tag the containers with the name of your Azure Container Registry and push the images to ACR.
+Use the ACR you created as apart of the reference implementation deployment. // Make sure it is the correct ACR

 ```PowerShell
 # enter the name of your ACR below